sambacha/solidity-1/SOLC-VERIFY-README.md

 Nevertheless, it is annotated so the function `use_unsupported` that calls it can still be proved correct.

 ## Publications
-- [Formal Specification and Verification of Solidity Contracts with Events (preprint)](https://arxiv.org/abs/2005.10382): _Extending the specification and verification capabilities to reason about contracts with events.
-To be presented at [FMBC 2020](https://fmbc.gitlab.io/2020/)._
+- [Formal Specification and Verification of Solidity Contracts with Events (preprint)](https://arxiv.org/abs/2005.10382): _Extending the specification and verification capabilities to reason about contracts with events._ To be presented at [FMBC 2020](https://fmbc.gitlab.io/2020/), see [recording](https://youtu.be/NNytwVBZ1no).
 - [Solidity Summit 2020](solidity-summit.ethereum.org/): [solc-verify, a source-level formal verification tool for Solidity smart contracts (talk recording)](https://www.youtube.com/watch?v=1q2gSm3NuQA): _A developer-oriented demo and talk on the usage of the tool._
 - [ESOP 2020](https://www.etaps.org/2020/esop): [SMT-Friendly Formalization of the Solidity Memory Model (paper)](https://arxiv.org/abs/2001.03256): _Formalization of reference types (e.g., arrays, mappings, structs) and the memory model (storage and memory data locations)._
   - Also presented at [SMT 2020](http://smt-workshop.cs.uiowa.edu/2020/), see [talk recording](https://youtu.be/B3ML9vGituk?t=626).